Discover Girdwood's Hidden Waterfall Hike Chutes & Ladders

 Read on to learn how to get to Chutes & Ladders, what to bring, and more tips for a successful hiking outing to Chutes and Ladders in Girdwood.

-Where is Chutes & Ladders in Girdwood, Alaska?
+Where does Chutes & Ladders in Girdwood, Alaska start?

 The Chutes and Ladders hike in Girdwood begins and ends at the Winner Creek Gorge Trailhead.
 This loop hike has a large parking lot, a pit toilet, and it is easy to find the initial trail, but getting to Chutes & Ladders can be difficult because there is not a marked trail that will lead you to the start.